-Wednesday, July 20, 2011
+More gouge on Reef Points

-Anchors Aweigh
+Print Page F-mai l Page

-In this week's seamanship column, Vin Pica weighs in on weighing the anchor - Or is it waying?...
+11111 1 age L IIIai 11090

-Guest blog by Vincent Pica Chief of Staff, First District, Southern Region (D1SR) United States Coast Guard Auxiliary
+Weighing the Anchor - Or Is It Waying?

-Is it anchors away or aweigh?
-Photo © Nautical Sites Media
+By Vincent Pica

-Sometimes, the simplest thing can take on monumental proportions - if you get it wrong.
-And setting a proper anchor, and retrieving (or "weighing it" so you can "make way"), can make all the difference in the world when the wind starts to stiffen and all the other fishermen around you start to look askance at you... as you drag your anchor towards them...
+Sometimes the simplest thing can take on monumental proportions - if you get it wrong.
+And setting a proper anchor, and retrieving (or "weighing it" so you can "make way"), can make all the difference in the world when the wind starts to stiffen and all the other fishermen around you start to look askance at you... as you drag your anchor towards them.

 Setting the Anchor

 The art and science of anchoring are closely akin.
-It is all about leverage and "scope".
-Scope is the ratio of the depth of the water (plus your freeboard, i.e., the distance from the water to your anchor's cleat) to the amount of line, i.e., "anchor rode", you've laid out.
-If you are in 7 feet of water and there is 3 feet from the water to the cleat, this is a distance of 10 feet.
-Lay out 70 feet of "ground tackle" - anchor, anchor chain, and line (rode) - and you have a scope of 7:1 (70/10).
+It's all about leverage and "scope."
+Scope is the ratio of the depth of the water (plus your freeboard, i.e., the distance from the water to your anchor's cleat) to the amount of line, i.e., "anchor rode," you've laid out.
+If you're in 7 feet of water and there are 3 feet from the water to the cleat, this is a distance of 10 feet.
+Lay out 70 feet of "ground tackle" - anchor, anchor chain and line (rode) - and you have a scope of 7:1 (70/10).
 This happens to be the US Coast Guard's recommended scope for proper anchoring under "normal" conditions.
 In light air, you can reduce to 5:1.
 In heavy seas, you should lay out 10:1 or even more.

 The leverage aspect has to do with how the "flukes" create the holding power.
-The flukes are those long blades that actually stick into the sand (I am describing the Danforth-style anchor, which is ideal for our sandy and muddy bottoms on the South Shore),.
+The flukes are those long blades that actually stick into the sand (I'm describing the Danforth-style anchor).
 Imagine your hand is the anchor for a second.
 Make a "claw" with your hand and your down-turned fingers are the flukes.
-They would bite in deeper and more firmly if your arm (what would be the "shank" if it were part of the ground tackle) was laying flat along the surface (try it down at the beach with some sand.)
+They would bite in deeper and more firmly if your arm (what would be the "shank" if it were part of the ground tackle) was laying flat along the surface (try it down at the beach with some sand).
 If you start to lift your arm, you can see how your claw/fingers/flukes start to pry themselves out of the imaginary sand/mud/ground.
 This is why a longer scope is better than a shorter one.
 It "de-levers" the flukes and keeps them pointing deeply into the holding surface.
-And the reason that chain (typically 6' but it can obviously be more) is encouraged as the connecting medium between the anchor itself and the line is to add more weight to the shank - keeping the flukes digging in deeply.
+And the reason that chain (typically 6' but obviously it can be more) is encouraged as the connecting medium between the anchor itself and the line is to add more weight to the shank - keeping the flukes digging in deeply.

-What Goes On Around You Matters
+What Goes On around You Matters

 One of the toughest parts of anchoring is judging how much scope to put out when you are anchoring around other boats.
 All boats will swing downwind on their anchors.
-If you anchor 50' behind another boat, and you put out 70' of rode, pray that the wind doesn't clock around to the opposite heading.
+If you anchor 50' behind another boat, and you put out 70' of rope, pray that the wind doesn't clock around to the opposite heading.
 If so, prepare to be boarded by an angry crew!

 Also, don't anchor from the stern alone.
-If you anchor from the stern alone, you are likely to sink "on the hook."
+If you do, you're likely to sink "on the hook."
 Why?
 Well, your bow is now downwind and your stern, i.e., the flat transom, is into the wind.
 Water splashes against the transom and some splashes into the boat.
 The boat sits a little lower.
 The same size wave now splashes more water into the boat.
 The boat sits a little lower.
-You can see where this is headed.
-Down.
+You can see where all this is headed: down.

 Weighing Anchor